nannabarnkob/dtu-cancer/cancer_seq_exercise.md

 * GRCh38 (hg38) with UCSC
-* dbSNP 138
+* dbSNP build 138
-* COSMIC with 30178158 known cancer variants
+* COSMIC with 30,178,158 known cancer variants
 * Mills and 1000G genomes Gold Standard indels (known indels)
-* gnomAD for allelic frequencies
+* gnomAD for allelic frequencies in population

 All resources are in `/home/27626/exercises/cancer_seq/resources`.
 The genome has been bwa-indexed.
 Consider taking a look at the hg38.fa file.
 You can look at the header encoding with